Phaedrus3/ShelterTemperatureTweaks/README.md

 *It does NOT affect INDOOR locations, such as the inside of houses, mines or large caves (anywhere with a loading screen).*

-## This mod is back up by request but it should be considered experimental as I have not tested it on the latest version of the game!

 This mod is an expansion of my earlier mod [MountaineersHutTemperatureTweaks](https://github.com/GruffCassquatch/MountaineersHutTemperatureTweaks), now covering the majority of shelters.
 If you are using MountaineersHutTemperatureTweaks DO NOT change any settings for the Mountaineer's Hut in Shelter Temperature Tweaks.
 Preferably, only use one mod.

 ## Shelters come in 2 main types: